-On-Campus is defined as (1) Any building or property owned or controlled by an institution within the same reasonably contiguous geographic area and used by the institution in direct support of or in a manner related to the institution's educational purposes, including residence halls; and (2) Any building or property that is within or reasonably contiguous to the area identified in paragraph (1), that is owned by the institution but controlled by another person, is frequently used by students and supports institutional purposes (such as a food or retail vendor).
+On-Campus defined as: (1) Any building or property owned or controlled by an institution within the same reasonably contiguous geographic area and used by the institution in direct support of or in a manner related to the institution's educational purposes, including residence halls; and (2) Any building or property that is within or reasonably contiguous to the area identified in paragraph (1), that is owned by the institution but controlled by another person, is frequently used by students and supports institutional purposes (such as a food or retail vendor).

-Non-Campus Building or Property is defined as (1) Any building or property owned or controlled by a student organization that is officially recognized by the institution (i.e.

-privately owned fraternity); or (2) Any building or property owned or controlled by an institution that is used in direct support of or concerning the institution's educational purposes, is frequently used by students, and is not within the same reasonably contiguous geographic area of the
+Non-Campus Building or Property defined as: (1) Any building or property owned or controlled by a student organization that is officially recognized by the institution (i.e. privately owned fraternity); or (2) Any building or property owned or controlled by an institution that is used in direct support of or in relation to the institution's educational purposes, is frequently used by students, and is not within the same reasonably contiguous geographic area of the institution.

-The Non-Campus geography definition includes buildings or properties under temporary control during institutionally sponsored short-stay-away domestic or international trips for students of more than one night or buildings or properties under temporary supervision during institutionally sponsored local or international trips for students to repeated locations:
+The Non-Campus geography definition includes buildings or properties under temporary control during institutionally sponsored short-stay-away domestic or international trips for students of more than one night or buildings or properties under temporary control during institutionally sponsored domestic or international trips for students to repeated locations:

-• For example, students in the debate club take a trip to Washington, D.C., and stay at the same hotel every year.
-In this example, the institution must include in their Clery Act crime statistics any Clery Act crimes that occur in the students' rooms and any common areas used to access those rooms, including the lobby, elevator, and staircases.
+• For example, students in the debate club take a trip to Washington, D.C. and stay at the same hotel every year.
+In this example, the institution must include in their Clery Act crime statistics any Clery Act crimes that occur in the rooms used by the students and any common areas used to access those rooms; including the lobby, elevator and staircases.

-Public property is defined as All municipal property, including thoroughfares, streets, sidewalks, and parking facilities within the campus or immediately adjacent to and accessible from the campus or on-campus property/facilities.
-The Southern University at New Orleans crime statistics does not include crimes that occur in privately-owned homes or businesses within or adjacent to the campus boundaries.
+Public Property defined as: All public property, including thoroughfares, streets, sidewalks, and parking facilities, that is within the campus or immediately adjacent to and accessible from the campus or on-campus property/facilities.
+The Southern University at New Orleans crime statistics do not include crimes that occur in privately-owned homes or businesses within or adjacent to the campus boundaries.

-On-campus Student Housing Facility is defined as Any student housing facility that is owned or controlled by the institution or is located on property that is owned or controlled by the institution and is within the reasonably contiguous geographic area that makes up the campus is considered an on-campus student housing facility.
-This category is regarded as a subset of the On-Campus category.
+On-campus Student Housing Facility defined as: Any student housing facility that is owned or controlled by the institution, or is located on property that is owned or controlled by the institution, and is within the reasonably contiguous geographic area that makes up the campus is considered an on-campus student housing facility.
+This category is a considered a subset of the On-Campus category.

 Reasonably Contiguous is defined in the 2016 Handbook for Campus Safety and Security Report as follows: Refers to a building or property an institution owns or controls that is in a location that students consider to be, and treat as, part of the "campus."
-Generally speaking, it is reasonable to find locations within one mile from the core or main campus border to be reasonably contiguous with the campus.
+Generally speaking, it is reasonable to consider locations within one mile from the core or main campus border to be reasonably contiguous with the campus.

-Campus Crime Statistics for SUNO (Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act) Calendar Year (CY) 2019-2021
+Campus Crime Statistics for SUNO (Table One)

+(Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act) Calendar Year (CY) 2016 - 2018